Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 It is so obvious that the game heavily relies on letting users recall.
 There are little visual guidance or official documentation provided within the game.
 Players would often need to seek for external help such as video tutorials to learn vital mechanisms.
-It would certainly augment the friendliness towards new players of the game if the development team could add proper guidance elements.
+It would certainly augment the friendliness towards new players of the game if the development team could add proper guidance elements or system.

 == Aesthetic and Minimalist Design